harish2326/profile/README.md

 2. Navigate to the project directory: cd personal-portfolio
 3. Open index.html in a browser to view the portfolio.

 🌟 Live Demo
 You can view the live demo of this project here.

-📬 Contact
-Feel free to reach out if you have any questions or suggestions:
-SV Harish
-https://github.com/harish2326Open index.html in a browser to view the portfolio.

-🌟 Live Demo
-You can view the live demo of this project here.